 It was great to see you at Jones Grill & Bar this evening.
 We hope you had an awesome time and that we’ll see you again soon.

 It’d be great to hear what you felt we did and what could be improved for next time.
 If you have a moment to fill in our survey we’ll enter you into a prize draw for a three-course dinner for two.

 If you have a subscription-based business, you should check in with your customers every few months to see how they feel about their subscription and its value:

-We’re curious to find out how you feel about your gym membership you started three months ago.
+We’re curious to find out how you feel about the gym membership you started three months ago.
 Do you think it’s helping you reach your fitness goals?

-Take a moment to fill in our survey and we’ll give you a personal training session on us to say thanks!
+Take a moment to fill in our survey and we’ll give you a personal training session with us to say thanks!